DTsuna/CHIPS/README.md

 ## What can CHIPS do?

 CHIPS can generate a realistic CSM from a model-agnostic mass eruption calculation, which can serve as a reference for observers to compare with various observations of the CSM.
 It can also generate bolometric light curves from CSM interaction, which can also be compared with observed light curves.
+The calculation of mass eruption and light curve takes from several hours to half a day on modern CPUs.

 ## Pre-reqs